18F/C2/doc/team_practices.md

 `Ready to start`.
 If the story needs more discussion, it can be moved into `Needs Grooming` for the next grooming session.

+## JavaScript

+JavaScript should be testable through unit tests.
+We suggest breaking functionality in the following types of constructors.

+- Presentation and interaction
+- Data management and persistence
+- Overall application state
+- Setup and glue code to make the pieces work together

 ## Support